John Haldon: Career

-After graduating from the University of Birmingham, Haldon held a post-doctoral fellowship at the Institut für Byzantinistik of the Ludwig Maximilian University of Munich (1976–1979).
-From 1980 to 1995, he was junior professor at the University of Birmingham.
+After graduating from the University of Birmingham, Haldon held a post-doctoral fellowship at the Institut für Byzantinistik of LMU Munich (1976–1979).
+From 1980 to 1995, he was a junior professor at the University of Birmingham.
+He also worked at the Max Planck Institute for European Legal History in Frankfurt for a time during the 1980s.
+The time spent in Munich and Frankfurt was important to his theoretical and ideological formation, and he shared his interest in the transformation of seventh- and eighth-century Byzantine state and society with his initial German collaborators, Friedhelm Winkelmann and Wolfram Brandes.
+While in Birmingham, he was active in the Communist Party of Great Britain alongside Chris Wickham.
 From 1995 to 2000, he was director of the Centre for Byzantine, Ottoman and Modern Greek Studies at the University of Birmingham.
 From 2000 to 2005, Haldon served as head of the School of Historical Studies at the University of Birmingham.

-In 2005 he joined the faculty of Princeton University, where he was professor of Byzantine history and Hellenic studies and (from 2009) the Shelby Cullom Davis Professor of European History until his retirement in 2018.
+In 2005, he joined the faculty of Princeton University, where he was professor of Byzantine history and Hellenic studies and (from 2009) the Shelby Cullom Davis Professor of European History until his retirement in 2018.
 He was concurrently a senior fellow at the Dumbarton Oaks Center for Byzantine Studies in Washington, D.C. from 2007 to 2013.
 At Princeton, Haldon also served as the director of graduate studies for the History Department (2009–2018) and as the founding director of the Mossavar-Rahmani Center for Iran and Persian Gulf Studies (2013–2018).
 He was the overall director of the Avkat Archaeological Project (2006–2012, fieldwork completed by 2010) under the aegis of the British Institute at Ankara.
 From 2013 he has been director of the Princeton Climate Change and History Research Initiative, and since 2018 director of the Environmental History Lab for the Program in Medieval Studies.